gbengafagbola/data-structures-and-algorithms-go/README.md

 ## Data Structures & Algorithm in GO :sparkles:

-> About: My Path/Process in mastery of DSA in go, and sharing my solutions/approach.
+> ### about: My Path/Process in mastery of DSA in go, and sharing my solutions/approach.
 ___

 #### Folder Structure